cortabear/pinescript-2022/dir/chp00-input.md

 anotherCandleCount = na  // Set the variable to NULL

 float moreCandleCount = na  // Set a number to an initial NULL value.

+var count = 0 // Persist across all candles.

 ```